vinceskahan/weewx-docker.old/weebuntu/README.md

 # Docker implementation of weewx in simulator mode

-This small set of files lets you spin up a working Docker instance of weewx on top of minimal debian within just a minute or two, depending on your bandwidth.
+This small set of files lets you spin up a working Docker instance of weewx on top of minimal ubuntu within just a minute or two, depending on your bandwidth.

-Yes, I called the resulting image 'weebian' :-)
+Yes, I called the resulting image 'weebuntu' :-)

 ## how to build and use